bts-services/bts-services.github.io/_posts/2016-6-30-garreth-bloor.md

 #### Based on my experience there is a lack of financial education amongst many entrepreneurs.
 This is a hidden weakness in one’s business and might only be identified when it is too late.
 What is being done to improve financial education and training around entrepreneurship?

-There is currently no mandate to spend money on education - that is purely national and provincial level, but there are basic courses that one might be able to do.
+There is currently no mandate to spend money on education - that is purely on a national and provincial level, but there are basic courses that one might be able to do.

 ### Conclusion